quentintaranpino/nostrcheck-api/README.md

 (150323) ***Until Damus or other clients correctly implement the visualization in webp, the files will be compressed in jpg.***

 All animated GIF's are converted to MP4 (with loop).

 All static GIF's are converted to JPG.

 All videos are converted to MP4.

-Avatar files are resized to 600px (width)
+Avatar files are resized to 600px (width).

-Banner files are resized to 800px (width)
+Banner files are resized to 800px (width).

 All pictures bigger than 1250px are resized.

 Example: